davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

 - **statsmodels** for numerical Hessian estimation
 - **matplotlib** for visualization

-All version details are recorded to support reproducibility.
+All version details are recorded to support reproducibility.<br><br>

 ## 3. Fitting Parametric Models from Summary Data